kossiitkgp/KWoC-Frontend/public/faq.md

 - __Can I participate in KWoC as both a mentor and a student?__

-  We do encourage participation into project development from everyone; but if you are a mentor we won't be publishing your stats nor will you be going through evaluations.
+ Yes, you can.
+Although we won't count your contribution to your own project.
+We do encourage participation into project development from everyone.

 - __What can I do to help spread the word about KWoC?__